-- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - Deliver on the platform commitment to create a white paper on how to improve the lives of those living with disabilities in British Columbia.

-- 7. Work with the BC Association of Building Inspectors to determine and implement a new home-inspector accreditation to ensure consumers buying a home can be assured that their inspector is qualified and trained to help them purchase the largest investment in their lives. - Successfully implement the 14-project partnership with the City of Vancouver to build 1,500 new apariments of supportive housing. - Continue client-service integration to improve services and supports to people living with disabilities. - 4.
-Complete and monitor CLBC reforms and report out to Cabinet. - Manage the budget of CLBC to ensure both fiscal discipline and maximum service delivery to individuals. - 6.
-Implement the next phase of our social-assistance reform as presented to Treasury Board earlier this year.
+- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - Deliver on the platform commitment to create a white paper on how to improve the lives of those living with disabilities in British Columbia. - 3.
+Continue client-service integration to improve services and supports to people living with disabilities. - 4.
+Complete and monitor CLBC reforms and report out to Cabinet. - 5.
+Manage the budget of CLBC to ensure both fiscal discipline and maximum service delivery to individuals. - Implement the next phase of our social-assistance reform as presented to Treasury Board earlier this year.